douymLab/BayesMonSTR/MoSTR-SC/README.md

 ## Docker

-BayesMonSTR can be ran with Docker as well.
+MoSTR-SC can be ran with Docker as well.

 build docker image by